dfandrich/speakout-account-info/README.md

 Set `mailer` to a command that takes an e-mail message with headers on stdin and mails it.
 This defaults to `sendmail -oi -t`.

-The `speakoutinforc` is actually a Bourne shell script so shell quoting rules are in effect.
+The `speakoutinforc` file is actually a Bourne shell script so shell quoting rules are in effect.

 ## Running